 Preference will be given to applicants who are entering, currently enrolled, or recently graduated from (within one year) an accredited graduate-level program.
 However, we are open to considering applications from other highly skilled individuals with unique life experiences or backgrounds.
 We encourage applications from underrepresented countries and communities.

 Interdisciplinary work is central to the GSF approach.
 Students of all disciplines are encouraged to apply, regardless of their familiarity with the sustainability field.

-Non-Discrimination Policy: The Global Sustainability Fellows Program considers students, employees, applicants for admission or employment, and those seeking access to programs, on the basis of individual merit.
-The GSF does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, disability, or veteran status, and does not discriminate against members of protected classes under the law.
+Non-Discrimination Policy: The Global Sustainability Fellows Program considers students, employees, applicants for admission or employment, and those seeking access to programs on the basis of individual merit.
+The GSF, therefore, does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, disability, or veteran status, and does not discriminate against members of protected classes under the law.